-- Has no record of shoplifting at the Co-op or has had the right to shop reinstated according to operating procedures. - If previously employed by the Co-op, was not fired within the past 12 months. - Any actual or potential conflict of interest, including any potential conflict relating to previous employment at the Co-op, is disclosed and there is no overriding conflict of interest. - Any past felony conviction is disclosed and there is no conviction which in the judgement of a reasonable person precludes service on the board. - Is a member of the Co-op at the time of submitting application for candidacy?
+- Has no record of shoplifting at the Co-op or has had the right to shop reinstated according to operating procedures. - If previously employed by the Co-op, was not fired within the past twelve months. - Any actual or potential conflict of interest, including any potential conflict relating to previous employment at the Co-op, is disclosed and there is no overriding conflict of interest.

+- Any past felony conviction is disclosed and there is no conviction which in the judgement of a reasonable person precludes service on the board. - The applicant is a member of the Co-op at the time of submitting an application for candidacy.

 The Nominating Committee shall use these qualifications to determine whether a candidate is excluded from candidacy.
-Should the Nominating Committee exclude a candidate, the full board may reconsider the exclusion provided the candidate chooses to contest it in a timely manner.
+Should the Nominating Committee exclude a candidate, the full board may reconsider the exclusion provided the candidate chooses to contest it within 72 hours.

-(Board approved - March 2016)
+(Board approved - March 2018)